English Name:

 Activity: twilight- and nightactive

-- Slightly known aout habitat, because very shy, yet frequently seen in
+- Slightly known aout habitat, because very shy, yet frequently seen in city parks.

 -Gray foxes live in pairs